starkinfra/sdk-ruby/README.md

 end
 ```

-**Note**: Instead of using IssuingHolder objects, you can also pass each IssuingHolder element in hash format
+**Note**: Instead of using IssuingHolder objects, you can also pass each element in hash format

 ### Query IssuingHolders